pblankley/cs207-FinalProject/README.md

 <br>

 #### 5.2.3 find_rates(self, query_species, concs, T_range, rtype)
-This function finds the minimum reaction rate for the query specie in order passed in given the temperature range
+This function finds the minimum or maximum reaction rate for the query specie in order passed in given the temperature range
 <blockquote>

 __*Args*__: